Trần Ngọc Châu: Investigating the Civil Guard

 Soon after Diệm assigned Châu to the Civil Guard and Self-Defense Corps as inspector for 'psychological and social conditions'.
 Following Diệm's instructions Châu investigated the Guard's interaction with the people and its military effectiveness.
 Diệm had told Châu that his job was extremely important as the popular reputation of the Civil Guard in the countryside largely influenced how most people thought about the entire military.

 The Civil Guard (Bao An) was ineffective, poorly paid and poorly trained.
 Moreover, they preyed on the peasants whom they were supposed to protect.
 The Guard's political superiors, the provincial and local officials, were "holdovers from the French".
-To them, anyone who had participated in the independence struggle against France was suspected of being 'Viet Cong'.
+To them, anyone who had participated in the independence struggle against France was suspected of being Viet Cong.
 Châu recommended general reforms: elimination of bribery and corruption, land reform, education, and the cultivation of a nationalist spirit among the people.
 Châu noted that the Americans aided only the military, ignoring the Civil Guard despite its daily contact with rural people and the Viet Cong.

-President Diệm instructed Châu to develop a "refresher course" for the Guard.
+Diệm instructed Châu to develop a "refresher course" for the Guard.
 In doing so Châu addressed such content as: increased motivation, efforts to "earn the trust" of the people, better intelligence gathering, "interactive self-critical sessions", and the protection of civilians.
 Thereafter, Diệm appointed Châu as a regional commander of the Civil Guard for seven provinces of the Mekong Delta.
 American officials, military and CIA, began to show interest in Châu's work.
 Journalist Grant writes that in the Mekong "Châu's job was to set an example that could be followed throughout the country."
-Yet despite the efforts made, Châu sensed that a "great opportunity" was being missed: to build a national élan among the country people of South Vietnam that would supplant the vapid air of the French holdovers, and to reach out to former Việt Minh in order to rally them to the government's side.
+Yet despite the efforts made, Châu sensed that a "great opportunity" was being missed to build a national élan among the country people of South Vietnam, cut through the vapid air of the French holdovers, and rally former Việt Minh to the government's side.

 Following up on Châu's Civil Guard experience, Diệm sent him to troubled Malaysia to study the pacification programs there.
 Among other things, Châu found that, in contrast to Vietnam, in Malaysia (a) civilian officials controlled pacification rather than the military, (b) when arresting quasi-guerrillas certain legal procedures were followed, and (c) government broadcasts were more often true than not.
 When he returned to Saigon during 1962, his personal meeting with the president lasted a whole day.
 Yet a subsequent meeting with the president's brother Ngô Đình Nhu disappointed Châu's hopes.
-Then President Diệm appointed Châu the provincial governor of Kiến Hòa in the Mekong Delta.
+Then Diệm appointed Châu the provincial governor of Kiến Hòa in the Mekong Delta.
 Châu objected that as a military officer he was not suited to be a civil administrator, but Diệm insisted.